 And these business insights are now generated from multiple sources.
 “A lot of the information models in native SAP HANA consume data coming from SAP BW, SAP ERP, and other external sources,” Dittakavi says.
 “Instead of building this all into a traditional data warehouse, which can be costly and time consuming, we can now build everything on native SAP HANA and provide reporting and analytics on top of it; that’s a brand-new piece we couldn’t even think about before SAP HANA.”

-Having this single source of analytics truth, Dittakavi says, speaks to the overarching objective for the SAP HANA migration.
+Having this single source of analytics truth, according to Dittakavi, speaks to the overarching objective for the SAP HANA migration.
 “It’s about leveraging the SAP BW data 100% in multiple areas and multiple times, and not storing it interminably,” he says.
 “There’s always that tendency to get data from the ERP system through a real-time replication.
-But with SAP BW powered by SAP HANA, we now have the platform to leverage the same in SAP BW with everything harmonized in a virtual model.”
+But with SAP BW running on SAP HANA, we now have the platform to leverage the same in SAP BW with everything harmonized in a virtual model.”